thriveweb/sailinginparadise/content/boats/2025-04-16-spirit-of-gwonda.md

   ### Spirit of Gwonda - Up to 30 guests

-  Introducing *Spirit of Gwonda*, our original and much-loved Gold Coast icon.
-This Seawind 1050 Resort sailing catamaran is purpose-built for entertaining and day cruises, offering space, comfort, and a relaxed open-plan layout for up to 30 guests.
+  Introducing **Spirit of Gwonda,** our original and much-loved Gold Coast icon.
+This Seawind 1050 Resort sailing catamaran is purpose-built for entertaining and day cruises, offering space, comfort, and a **relaxed open-plan layout for up to 30 guests.**

-  You’ll enjoy a huge deck space to mingle, sunbathe on the front trampolines, or gather in the generous shaded interior with bench seating, central table, barbecue, and recently upgraded seating and bathroom facilities.
+  You’ll enjoy a **huge deck space to mingle**, sunbathe on the front trampolines, or gather in the generous shaded interior.
+Spirit of Gwonda is the perfect vessel for **social occasions, parties and families.**

-  Measuring 10.5m by 6.5m, *Spirit of Gwonda* is smooth, stable, and perfect for parties, family outings, and any celebration on the water.
 bookingIframe: >-
   <!--StartFragment-->